The 6th Conference on Human Development in Asia – Saturday and Sunday, December 21-22, 2019 in Hiroshima, Japan »

 Chairperson and Plenary Speaker

-Mr. Yamada is a Charter and Founding Member of RID 2760 Rotary Club of Chubu Nagoya Mirai, where he also has served as a special adviser of the Polio Plus Committee of Japan.
-Between 2011 and 2018 he has organized and led several humanitarian and medical aid missions to India and Bhutan to assist with immunization efforts to eradicate polio in South Asia.
-Most recently, Mr. Yamada served on the strategic planning committee for the Rotary International Youth Exchange Program in Japan.
+Mr. Yamada is a Charter and Founding Member of RID 2760 Rotary Club of Chubu Nagoya Mirai, where he also served as a special adviser of the Polio Plus Committee of Japan.
+Between 2011 and 2018 he organized and led several humanitarian and medical aid missions to India and Bhutan to assist with immunization efforts to eradicate polio in South Asia.

 Co-Chairperson and Program Director